 Hooves in Peru

-We took turns cooking group dinners at the hostel, so I had to run to the market in Cusco for groceries.
+We took turns cooking group dinners at the hostel, so I had to run to the massive, indoor San Pedro Market in Cusco for groceries.
 I begged my partner to buy one of these hooves, carry it through the hostel common room where people were waiting for us to serve dinner, and let me photograph expressions of horror.
 No luck.
 But aside from the poo that was still stuck on the bottom, they didn’t look half bad.
 (Cusco, Peru)